Frequently Asked Questions

 The values you enter in a facet’s “Value modifiers” field each need to be on a separate line in the form field.
 Do not put them on one line with commas or add commas to each line.

-If you have not modified the facet values with output hooks like facetwp_facet_display_value, the quickest way to determine the labels is to look at the facet value labels themselves: the labels beside the checkbox or radio button, or the options in the dropdown.
-Also make sure to check if capitalization is not changed with CSS, for example with text-transform: lowercase.
+If you have not modified the facet display values with output hooks like facetwp_facet_display_value, the quickest way to determine the values to use is to look at the facet choice labels themselves: the labels beside the checkbox or radio button, or the options in the dropdown.
+Also make sure to check if capitalization is not changed with CSS, for example with text-transform: lowercase

 In hierarchical facets, if you use “Show only these values”, if you want only specific child terms to show up, you need to include their parent terms (on all levels) too.
 Or you need to set their parent term ID in the “Parent term” setting.
 If you use “Exclude these values”, you can directly exclude child terms, without excluding their parent terms.